What to Expect in Comp & Benefits in 2017

 Salary increases modest

 For the past five years, the majority of HQ positions have seen modest salary increases, usually under 5%.
-In 2016, approximately 60% of the 100+ US-based positions benchmarked by InsideNGO saw increases of under 5%.
-This is in line with InsideNGO’s annual salary increase poll, where for the past three years the majority of organizations have typically budgeted 3% for salary increases.
+In 2016, approximately 60% of the 100+ US-based positions benchmarked by Humentum saw increases of under 5%.
+This is in line with Humentum’s annual salary increase poll, where for the past three years the majority of organizations have typically budgeted 3% for salary increases.

 Recently, we have seen an increase in NGOs reviewing their salary structure to ensure alignment with their compensation philosophy, market competitiveness and internal equity.
 As donors, government regulators, and the court of public opinion weigh in on non-profit compensation, organizational leaders are taking time to benchmark salaries to ensure reasonableness.